top of page

 Solid Bleached Sulfate (SBS)

-C1S (coated one side) SBS paperboard is by far the most popular paper choice for custom printed product boxes.
+SBS paperboard is by far the most popular paper choice for custom printed product boxes, combining a coated outside for strong print quality and color with an uncoated inside that is common in folding carton packaging.

 Coated Recycled Board (CRB)